aptos-labs/developer-docs/apps/docusaurus/docs/create-aptos-dapp/templates/digital-asset.md

 Remember, one of the goals of this template is to educate and provide a real life example on how a NFT minting dapp can be on Aptos.
 We provide some basic concepts and features but there is much more you can do for your dapp.

-Some ideas you can look at and support are
+Some ideas you can try are:

-1. Allowlist mint stage
+1. Allowlist mint stages
-2. A custom flow after someone mints a NFT
+2. Custom flows after someone mints a NFT (or even token gated experiences)
-3. Check out our [TS SDK](https://github.com/aptos-labs/aptos-ts-sdk) to see what other [API queries](https://github.com/aptos-labs/aptos-ts-sdk/blob/main/src/api/digitalAsset.ts) you can use to support more features or fetch more datas
+3. Check out our [TS SDK](https://github.com/aptos-labs/aptos-ts-sdk) to see what other [API queries](https://github.com/aptos-labs/aptos-ts-sdk/blob/main/src/api/digitalAsset.ts) you can use to support more features and fetch more data.

 ## Ready for MAINNET